 You can find the results of the study’s HR survey practices in this whitepaper, titled Best Practice Guide: From Always-on to Annual Employee Engagement Surveys.
 However, let’s do a brief review of the concept of pulse surveys below.

 What is an Employee Pulse Survey?

-Employee pulse surveys often ride the coattails of an annual employee survey (we call these “anchor surveys”), in that they serve as a great way to drill down for more specific information.
-Pulse surveys occur at regular or planned intervals, with planned groups, and generally, involve large segments of the organization’s population.
+In the quest to provide more frequent and valuable employee feedback, pulse surveys often ride the coattails of an annual employee survey (we refer to these annual surveys as “anchor surveys”), in that they serve as a great way to drill down for more specific information.
+Pulse surveys occur at regular or planned intervals, with planned groups, and generally involve large segments of the organization’s population.

 For example, if an employee engagement survey occurs each year, and results clearly show managers aren’t taking the time to give employees feedback about their performance, the organization may implement processes that encourage (or demand) managers to provide feedback more often.
-Rather than waiting for the next annual or semi-annual employee survey to understand whether these actions have been effective, an employee pulse survey could be administered more frequently to address a specific question, as well as other critical items identified by the annual employee survey.
+Rather than waiting for the next annual or semi-annual employee survey to understand whether these actions have been effective, an employee pulse survey can be administered more frequently to address a specific question, as well as other critical items identified by the annual employee survey.

 Are Employee Pulse Surveys Right for Your Organization?

-Are we prepared to act on the employee feedback?
+- Are we prepared to act on the employee feedback?

-Are We Prepared to Act On the Employee Feedback?
+Are We Prepared to Act on the Employee Feedback?

 Perhaps the greatest advantage of pulse surveys is also its greatest disadvantage—frequency.
 Through pulsing, an organization is asking for employee feedback, while telling its employees, “We heard what you said and care enough to see how we’re doing.”
 Employees hear, “The company intends to act on the feedback we provide, so we can expect to see some changes.”